 Common Spelling and Grammatical Errors on the Internet

 The following is simply a collection of the most obvious and common language errors I have noticed lately on the internet.
 Their appearance here indicates a consistent pattern and not just random typing errors ("typos") or unfamiliarity with the language (foreign and new speakers).
+[Note: I normally drop periods from the ends of entries in tables, for purely aesthetic reasons.]

 Type |